gouthamsk98/nodejs-snmp-terminal/Readme.md

    npm install
    ```

-4. Run SNMP agent first (run with suda privilage ,so the node can bind to your system udp port 161):
+4. Run SNMP agent first (run with sudo privilage ,so the node can bind to your system udp port 161):

    ```
    sudo node snmp_agent.js